 The Company currently has 22 projects within the Athabasca basin area.
-The majority of the first two quarters of 2022 exploration spend was carried out on the Company's West McArthur project, which was under an option to Cameco and is under a 30% joint venture with Cameco.
-In the six months ended October 31, 2021, the Company spent approximately \$1.6 million on exploration costs in the Athabasca Basin area.
+There were exploration activities carried out on several projects.
+The majority of exploration being carried out on the West McArthur project, which was under an option to Cameco and is now under a 30% joint venture with Cameco.
+In the first nine months of fiscal 2022, the Company spent approximately \$3.2 million on exploration.